 COFFEE: One Shot Cafe

-Philly is known for its coffee-shops-that-are-not-Starbucks, which is a good thing.
+Philly is known for coffee-shops-that-are-not-Starbucks.
+That’s a good thing.
 Indie One Shot fuels this energetic neighborhood.

 Best Places to Stay in Philadelphia

 STAY: Hotel Monaco or Palomar, Philly.
-These are Kimpton Hotels where designers are allowed to romp, imagine, and dress up lobbies and rooms to whimsical, colorful, idiosyncratic, yet extraordinarily comfortable and modern effect.
-A phenomenal complementary afternoon wine and nibble hour just adds to the fun.
+Kimpton Hotel designers can romp, imagine, and dress up lobbies and rooms to whimsical, colorful, idiosyncratic, yet extraordinarily comfortable and modern effect.
+The brand-favorite complementary afternoon wine and nibble hour just adds to the fun.